Looking to get a six-pack as a skinny guy? Getting abs comes down to:

 What if you want to bullet-proof and develop a rock-solid core at the same time you’re building a six-pack?
 What if you’ve got an sensitive back?
 We cover this and much more in our complete core super-guide here.

-As as a skinny guy, you’ll need to be diligent with eating enough protein, calories, and lifting weights to get bigger.
-Generally, we’d recommend doing a properly designed and balanced lifting program for skinny guys like Bony to Beastly or True Gains to get bigger.
+As as a skinny guy looking to get abs, you’ll need to be diligent with eating enough protein, calories, and lifting weights to get bigger everywhere.

-Whatever program you decide to do, it could be smart to add in a couple of sets of ab/oblique exercises at the end of your workout or on your rest day to give your abs a bit more work to encourage them to grow.
+Whatever program you decide to do, it could be smart to add in a couple of sets of ab/oblique exercises, particularly for the lower abs, at the end of your workout or on your rest day to give your abs a bit more work to encourage them to grow.